All Buddhists should know the meaning of dukkha and the meaning of sukha.

 - Viparinama-dukkha: the dukkha of change, which includes being unhappy because you’re not getting what you want.

 - Sankhara-dukkha: this is basic dissatisfaction pervading all things.
 This is similar to the feeling that things are never as good as we expect them to be.

-By understanding these dukkha and gaining wisdom (panna) we are then able to label dukkha (which is beneficial for the reasons we discussed above in point #1).
+By understanding these definitions of dukkha and gaining wisdom (panna) we are then able to label dukkha (which is beneficial for the reasons we discussed above in point #1).